nmagana/react-soles/JavaScript-Review/list.app/README.md

 ```
 live-server list.app
 ```
 You will now see a simple List App web page.
 Mess around with it!
-The goal is for you to implement a clear all button directly on the page!
+The goal is for you to implement a clear all button, that removes all list items!
 Good luck!